CosmWasm/sylvia-book/src/basics/execute.md

 Because we don't want non admins to add new admins to our contract we will have to take some steps to prevent it.
 In case of call from non admin we want to return an error that will inform the users that they are not authorized to perform this kind of operation on contract.
 We will achieve this goal by creating our own custom error type.
-It will have to be able to be constructed from `StdError`.
-Another variant of it will `Unathorized`.
+It will have implement [`From`](https://doc.rust-lang.org/std/convert/trait.From.html)<StdError> trait to be compatible with most of error cases in our contract.
+It will also has `Unathorized` variant.

 First let's update our `Cargo.toml` with new dependency to [`thiserror`](https://docs.rs/thiserror/latest/thiserror/).